LeonidYutlin/formatp/README.md

 Depending on the conversion specifier, the next argument (or arguments) will be interpreted and converted to string differently

-Full list of available conversion specifiers is listed down below:
+The full list of available conversion specifiers is listed below:

 | Specificator | Mnemonic         | Expects      | Output |
 |--------------|------------------|--------------|--------|